devtron-labs/devtron/docs/user-guide/use-cases/connect-expressjs-with-mongodb-database.md

 ## Introduction

-In this application, you will learn about how to create a Expressjs Application that connects to mongoDb.
+In this application, you will learn about how to create an Expressjs Application that connects to mongoDb.

 Follow the below-mentioned steps, to deploy the application on Devtron using mongoDb Helm Chart.